batpad/dj_mapbox/API.md

     - PUT: Send entire representation of collection to update

   - /collections/<id>/features
-    - GET: Get FeatureCollection for collection
+    - GET: Get FeatureCollection for collection.
+Supports a `bbox` query parameter to filter by bbox.
     - POST: Single `Feature` object: add a Feature to the Collection.

   - /collections/<collection_id>/features/<feature_id>